nesi/support-docs/docs/General/Announcements/Improved_data_management_&_efficient_use_of_NeSI_HPC_storage.md

  ]{#865dfa52-8d33-4a95-86b1-fcfae6f336af .inline-highlight
 data-renderer-mark="true" data-mark-type="annotation"
 data-mark-annotation-type="inlineComment"
-data-id="865dfa52-8d33-4a95-86b1-fcfae6f336af"}`/nesi/project/`{.code
+data-id="865dfa52-8d33-4a95-86b1-fcfae6f336af"}`/nesi/project/`[
-.css-9z42f9 data-renderer-mark="true"}[ directories and **delete or
-relocate** any files that are no longer required for ongoing computational and/or analytics work on NeSI.]{#865dfa52-8d33-4a95-86b1-fcfae6f336af .inline-highlight data-renderer-mark="true" data-mark-type="annotation" data-mark-annotation-type="inlineComment"
+directories and **delete or relocate** any files that are no longer required for ongoing computational and/or analytics work on NeSI.]{#865dfa52-8d33-4a95-86b1-fcfae6f336af .inline-highlight data-renderer-mark="true" data-mark-type="annotation" data-mark-annotation-type="inlineComment"